wevexOP/Note-Taker/README.md

 Navigate to the developer-profile-generator folder using the command prompt.

 Run `npm install` to install all dependencies.
-To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3001` in your preferred browswer.
+To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3001` in your preferred browser.

 ## Preview:
 ![Application Preview](./public/assets/images/Screenshot%202023-01-13%20at%2011-16-38%20Note%20Taker.png)